 If the Ethernet Network status window in Windows 11 or Windows 10 shows 100 Mbps (sometimes 10 Mbps) as the speed value, and you are attempting to change it to 1 Gbps, this guide will show you why you are seeing 100 Mbps instead of 1 Gbps and what you can do to upgrade your network to Gigabit Ethernet.

 The internet speed available today, in most countries, can range from 10 Mbps to 10 Gbps.
 100 Mbps to 1 Gbps are the most common range of fiber broadband speeds provided by most ISPs in the world.
 When you upgrade your broadband to, for example, 1 Gbps, you don’t always get the 1 Gbps if your hardware doesn’t meet the requirement.

-The speed value in the Ethernet status window in Windows 10 or any other version of Windows shows only the maximum speed your hardware can achieve.
+The speed value in the Ethernet status window in Windows 10 or Windows 11 shows only the maximum speed your hardware can achieve.
 As a matter of fact, you cannot change the value manually yourself.
 It will automatically adapt and change to the highest supported speed value based on the connected hardware, from your Ethernet LAN adapter, to the cable, the router and the BTU modem.

 In other words, all of the mentioned hardware have to meet the requirement to support 1 Gbps bandwidth in order for your adapter to show and actually run on 1 Gbps.
 If either one of the hardware supports only up to 100 Mbps, your speed will be capped at 100 Mbps regardless of how fast and powerful your other hardware are (sometimes can be as slow as 10 Mbps if you have an antique hardware part).
 Here’s a list of hardware that will affect the internet speed.

 Cat6 / Cat5e vs Cat5 / older cables